 I'm all for advancement, but the screen on the G3 feels like a headline spec rather than something that enriches a great phone.

-The camera needs to perform much better in low light too - it's too heavy on the smudges as the software tries to cover up a slight inability to perform in the dark.
-We've all been there.
+The camera needs to perform much better in low light too: it's too heavy on the smudges as the software tries to cover up a slightly lacking performance.

-The LG G3 is a great smartphone – like its predecessor, if you're after power and precision, perhaps over design and form, then this is a winner.
+The LG G3 is a great smartphone – as with its predecessor, if you're after power and precision, perhaps over design and form, then this is a winner.

-However, I think something was lost in design in making the backplate removable – I feel that unibody designs just feel better in the hand thanks to being more solid, and I miss that from the G2.
+However, I think the design lost something in making the backplate removable – unibody designs are more solid and just feel better in the hand, and I miss that on the G3.

-If that doesn't bother you then the G3 is a really impressive, very accomplished smartphone that drops the gimmicks to create one of the most powerful and impressive handsets you can buy right now.
+If that doesn't bother you then the G3 is a very accomplished smartphone that drops the gimmicks to create one of the most powerful and impressive handsets you can buy right now.